opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

   - Good: Host and Target are 23.10.
   - Not Good: Host is 23.04, and Target is 23.10.
   - Not Good: Host is 23.10, and Target is 23.04.
-- This tutorial can also be used for debian(and Raspberry Pi OS) Please make any necessary changes.
+- This tutorial may be able to use for debian(and Raspberry Pi OS).
+  Please make any necessary changes.

 Download tools